Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

-\textbf{Other final demand} Industry $i$ faces demand $f_{i}^d(t)$ from exogenous sources not explicitly included in the model, such as government or industries in foreign economies.
-Under lockdown, the other final demand is scaled with the shocks $\epsilon_{i}^F(t)$ discussed prior, mathematically,
+\paragraph{Other demand} Industry $i$ faces demand $f_{i}^d(t)$ from sources not explicitly included in the model.
+These sources are: 1) Government and non-profit organizations, 2) gross fixed capital formation (investments), 3) exports of goods (economic activities A-E, Table \ref{tab:NACE21}), and, 4) exports of services (economic activities F-T, Table \ref{tab:NACE21}).
+During the 2020-2021 COVID-19 pandemic, the other demand is scaled with the shock $\kappa_i^F(t)$ discussed prior (Fig.~\ref{fig:timeline}).
+Mathematically,

-\textbf{Intermediate demand} For industry $j$ to produce one unit of output, inputs from industry $i$ are needed.
-The production recipe is encoded in the matrix of technical coefficients $A$, where an element $A_{ij} = Z_{ij}/x_{j}(0)$ represents the expense in inputs $i$ to produce one unit of output $j$.
-In the model, production and demand are not immediate, rather, each industry $j$ aims to keep a target inventory of inputs $i$, $n_j Z_{ij}(0)$, so that production can go on for $n_j$ more days (Table \ref{tab:overview_stock}).
+\paragraph{Intermediate demand} For industry $j$ to produce one unit of output, inputs from industry $i$ are needed.
+The production recipe is encoded in the matrix of technical coefficients $\mathcal{A}$, where an element $\mathcal{A}_{ij} = Z_{ij}/x_{j}(0)$ represents the expense in inputs $i$ to produce one unit of output $j$.
+In the model, each industry $j$ aims to keep a target inventory of inputs $i$, $n_j Z_{ij}(0)$, so that production can go on for $n_j$ more days (Table \ref{tab:overview_initial_states}).
 The stock of inputs $i$ kept by industry $j$ is denoted as $S_{ij}(t)$.
 The intermediate demand faced by industry $j$ from industry $i$ at time $t$ is modeled as the sum of two components,

 The first term represents the attempts of industry $j$ to satisfy incoming demand under the naive assumption that demand on the day $t$ will be the same as on day $t-1$.
-The second term represents the attempts by industry $j$ to close inventory gaps.
+The second term represents the attempts to close inventory gaps.
 The parameter $\tau$ governs how quickly an industry aims to close inventory gaps and ranges from 1 to 30 days have been proposed \citep{henriet2012, hallegatte2012}.
-Because the value of $\tau$ correlates with the production function $\mathcal{F}$ (see further), we determine its optimal value in the sensitivity analysis (Section \ref{section:sensitivity_analysis}).\\
+We determine its optimal value during the calibration (Section \ref{section:sensitivity_analysis}).